 Scarcity and Abundance

 Every year, the script is brainstormed and developed by a team of contributors.
 Much of this year’s keynote was led by Kurt Schlegel, inspired by a book his father recommended: Abundance: The Future is Better Than You Think, by Peter Diamandis and Steve Kotler.
 The idea of scarcity and abundance is so apt for data and analytics right now.
 We have SO MUCH data and yet a scarcity of talent and skills to leverage that data.
-(Stay tuned for Kurt’s note on the keynote’s themes and recommendations).
+(Here is Kurt and team”s note on the keynote’s themes and recommendations).

 History has repeatedly shown us that new technology eventually reaches the masses, over time.
 Like air travel, brought to us by the Wright Brothers – or so I thought – until Donald educated me that it was really a Brazilian Santos Dumont.
 Who knew!?!
 Air travel initially was only for experts and the elite; it’s mainstream now, available to the masses.
 How many decades did it take to really get to mainstream?
 BI is about 25 years mature (older if we count mainframe DSS), and yet, based on our new note on BI adoption rates, the use of BI and analytics continues to remain mostly in the hands of power users.